caffeinate/ProgImage/README.md

 ### On demand images

 The source image is POSTed to a transform.
-In this case a thumnail.
-The response returns the thumbnail which is being saved to `file.jpeg`.
+In this case a thumbnail.
+The response returns the thumbnail and it's being saved to `file.jpeg`.

 ```Shell
 curl -v -F "image=@14590987878890.jpg" localhost:5070/on_demand/thumbnail/ > file.jpeg
 ```

-## Missing parts

-Development is time boxed, here is what I'd add next

-* proper MIME detection and responses
-* HAL or JSON-LD or something more discoverable.
-Would be useful to know which transforms are available.
-* The `ImageAnvil()` transform shouldn't be called within the web request, it should be sent to a queue and should wait for the response.
-* Retrieving the image from URL is part of the spec. this is missing.
-* Finish user passing arguments to the transform - e.g. image size for the thumbnail
-* Swagger doc.